moorepants/dissertation/systemidentification.rst

 identifications for each run, but using a model derived from a set of runs has the advantage that it will be less affected by the lack of identifying the process noise explicitly.

+Suggestions

+- Fit to MISO, fix the :math:`a_{\phi\delta}` coefficient and make the noise with respect to the kinematical equations equal to zero giving 11-13 total parameters to fit
+- Using model reduction techniques to combine many MISO and SISO models for a given run.
+- Use better initial guess techniques and try global optimizers to get to the best solution

 Rider Controller Identification
 ===============================